Deraj21/tank-tactics-game/Discord.md

     - *examples: "`!move nw`" , "`!move E`"*
 - `!shoot <coordinates>`: player shoots at `coordinates` (coordinates formatted as a single letter A-J followed by a digit 0-9)
     - *examples: "`!shoot c4`" , "`!shoot H0`"*
-- `!gift-action-token <coordinates>`: same as shooting, but player at `coordinates` gains 1 action token instead of taking damage
+- `!gift-token <coordinates>`: same as shooting, but player at `coordinates` gains 1 action token instead of taking damage
 - `!upgrade-range`: player adds 1 to their range
 ### Jurors (dead players)
 - `!vote <user_name>`: casts vote for player with `user_name`; vote can be changed as many times as the jurer would like up until the daily action tokens are given out